mykealw/fs-journal/quizzes/week08.md

 **5.** What are the two ways to view the logs from your Heroku app.
 <!-- enter you answer in the space below -->
 ```
+through the dashboard, and through logDNA??
 ```
 **6.** How do you update an app already deployed on Heroku?
 <!-- enter you answer in the space below -->
 ```
+You update it through github and push?

 ```
 **7.** Why is branching important to version control?